 It is considerably more complex to write a conforming wayland client than it is to write an Xorg client.
 A simple “hello world” press a key and flip a color output is in the range of thousands of lines of code, and the problem of actually knowing how to draw client decorations is open ended, as you get no hints in regards to how the user wants things to look or behave.

-This means that some clients just ignore it – to some conflict and chagrin – Wayland SDL and GLFW backends or clients like Retroarch do not implement them at all, for instance.
+This means that some clients just ignore it – to some conflict and chagrin – Wayland SDL and GLFW backends or clients like Retroarch do not, at the time of writing this, implement them at all, for instance.
 The inflammatory thread in this MPV issue also highlights the problem.

 The “I need to draw decorations?” problem becomes worse when the contents the client wants to present is in a format that is hard or costly to draw decorations in because of their rendering pipeline or restrictions on colour formats that should be used, incidentally, the case for games and video playback.
 This is where the wl_subsurface protocol is needed, and it maps back into the performance perspective.

-The tactic is that you split the surface into the main contents area with one buffer format, and draw the decorations in slices using some other.
-These can be infinitely many and a fun way of making all compositors crash right now if you know what you are doing.
+The tactic is that you split the surface into the “main” area with one buffer format, and draw the decorations in slices using some other.
+These can be infinitely many, impose a requirement to “wait” for subsurface updates to synch.
+They are a fun way of making virtually all compositors crash or deadlock if you know what you are doing.

 For operations like drag- resize and transforms, these becomes painfully complicated to deal with as you may need to wait for all surfaces in the tree to be “ready” before you can use them again.
-They can easily consume around ~12 file descriptors even if the client is being nice, and with a few tricks it can become much worse.
+They can easily consume around ~12 file descriptors (also recall: double buffered state) even if the client is being nice, and with a few tricks it can become much worse.

 It is to no surprise that GTK, EFL and others agree on the current situation, as they have already done the work, thus this empowers them at the cost of everyone else.
 Pundits also typically chime in and say something like “everyone is using a toolkit anyway” to which I say, step out of your filter bubble and widen your sample set, there are plenty of “raw” clients if you know where to look.
 The natural follow up from the same crowd is something to the effect of “you shouldn’t write a wayland client manually yourself, use a toolkit” – which is nothing but a terrible excuse and undermining the point of agreeing on a protocol when the details gets masked inside library code, it means moving the complexity around, making it less visible, rather than actually reducing complexity.

-Adding a dependency to a million-line level codebase is a really weird way of making something “simple”.
-I will keep my less than polite response to this to myself and abuse a quote from the, relatively speaking, more balanced Bill Hicks:
+Adding a dependency to a million-line codebase is a really weird way of making something “simple”.